Making a Baby After Death: Posthumous Use of Gametes

 2. The deceased gave their written consent to the use of their gametes to be used in a treatment procedure of that kind.

-In the case where the deceased person’s partner has given their written consent to the use of their gametes, the direction must have been specific consent, and the surviving partner will still need to obtain the approval of the Patient Review Panel before proceeding with the treatment.
+In the case where the deceased person’s partner has given their written consent to the posthumous use of gametes, the direction must have been specific consent, and the surviving partner will still need to obtain the approval of the Patient Review Panel before proceeding with the treatment.

 The NHMRC Ethical Guidelines are not binding but they do provide some guidance of what is expected when someone seeks treatment in these circumstances.
 For the use of posthumous gametes, the Guidelines provide that consideration should be given to whether: